bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 Ans: No matter how fantastic this upgrade is, in a fully decentralised network, all machines have the rights not to upgrade.
 In that case, you are left with a fork, ie a split chain which is highly undesirable.
 Look at what happened to Ethereum Classic and Ethereum due to the [DAO Fork](https://www.coindesk.com/ethereum-executes-blockchain-hard-fork-return-dao-investor-funds/).
 This is a much more serious issue to consider in a public rather than a private chain.

-Short Quiz Q1.
+Short Quiz 1.
 In stack programming, What is the following `2 2 2 2` returns?

 Ans: Based on LIFO, it returns 2

+Short Quiz 2.
+What are the benefits of Non-Turing Complete languages

+* More predictable resource usage
+* lesser loopholes for hacks to occur
+* Easier to debug